-12% of the program area had > 0.2% infested fruit (in at least part of the orchard).
+10% of the program area had > 0.2% infested fruit (in at least part of the orchard).
 Of these orchards exceeding our damage targets, most were just above the damage threshold.
-The histogram below shows the number of orchards with fruit infestation levels in 0.5% increments from >0.2% to 10% (e.g. > 0.2% to 0.5%, 0.5 % to 1.0%, 1.0% to 1.5%, ..., 9.5-10%).
+The histogram below shows the number of orchards with fruit infestation levels in 0.5% increments from >0.2% to 10% (e.g. > 0.2% to 0.5%, 0.5 % to 1.0%, 1.0% to 1.5%, ...
+9.5-10%).
 Most of the orchards that exceeded our damage target had 1% infested fruit or less, an amount considered negligible to most growers.
-A handful of orchards (8 properties that can be considered outliers) had greater than 10% infested fruit, with the worst 3 having 25%, 35% and 60% of fruit infested.
+A handful of orchards (12 properties that can be considered outliers) had greater than 10% infested fruit, with the damage ranging from 10.6% to 46% of fruit infested.
 Damage this severe is the result of willful neglect and disregard for the prosperity of neighboring pome fruit growers.
 If orchards continue to be severely infested for several seasons, and there are no signs of improvement, this may trigger referral to the Program's compliance department which is responsible for enforcing pest management bylaws.